Balanitis

 Balanitis is inflammation of the glans penis.
 Balanoposthitis is the proper term when the foreskin is also affected.
-Balanitis on boys in diapers must be distinguished from redness caused by ammoniacal dermatitis.
+Balanitis occurring in males wearing diapers should be distinguished from redness caused by ammoniacal dermatitis.

 Etymology

 The word balanitis is from the Greek βάλανος balanos, literally meaning 'acorn' because of the similarity in shape to the glans penis. -Itis is a suffix from the Greek for 'inflammation'.
 Posthe is the Greek word meaning 'foreskin'.